faresxxx/Blackarch-linux-conflict-fixes/README.md

 **This approach removes all packages relying on `theHarvester` and `python-uvicorn`, ensuring that any conflicting dependencies are also removed before reinstalling everything from scratch**
 **4- Reinstall the packages that were removed by reading from the backup list:**

+    sudo pacman -S $(cat uvicorn-dependent-packages.txt) python-uvicorn

+**With this approach, you'll first back up the list of dependencies, forcefully remove the packages that depend on `python-uvicorn`, and finally reinstall everything smoothly.**

 ## 3- conflict:

 > signature from "Frederik Schwan <frederik.schwan@linux.com>" is